Lafayette AIM Program

-For 90 years, Caterpillar Inc. has been helping our customers build a better world – making sustainable progress possible and driving positive change on every continent.
-With 2014 sales and revenues of $55.184 billion, Caterpillar is the world’s leading manufacturer of construction and mining equipment, diesel and natural gas engines, industrial gas turbines and diesel-electric locomotives.
-The Lafayette facility was built in 1981 and designed to manufacture two new families of Caterpillar engines, the 3500 and 3600 Series Engines.
+About Caterpillar Since 1925, Caterpillar Inc. has been helping our customers build a better world – making sustainable progress possible and driving positive change on every continent.
+With 2019 sales and revenues of $53.8 billion, Caterpillar is the world’s leading manufacturer of construction and mining equipment, diesel and natural gas engines, industrial gas turbines and diesel-electric locomotives.
+The Lafayette, IN facility was built in 1981 for two new platforms of Caterpillar engines, the 3500 and 3600 Series Engines.
 The facility also manufactures a relatively new engine platform, C175, which has been in production since 2010.
 Caterpillar Lafayette large engine platforms are used in the oil & gas industry, electric power generation, marine, rail and Cat machine applications.

 Heartland Automotive is a manufacturer of interior and exterior automotive parts.
 Our products include plastic molded, painted and assembled parts.
 These parts are used in Instrument Panels, Door Panels, Consoles, Pillars, Head Liners, Aprons and Rear Gates and Exterior Cladding.
 We have two Indiana locations: Greencastle and Lafayette.
 We are a proud supplier of automotive parts to Subaru of Indiana Automotive as well as other prominent automobile companies.